 - Drive defensively: Be aware of other vehicles in front of you and behind you.
 When in doubt, err on the side of caution.
 I suspect the car that passed me yesterday could have avoided the accident.
-From my vantage point, he was more interest in not letting the SUV get in front of him than he was avoiding an accident.
+From my vantage point, he was more interested in not letting the SUV get in front of him than he was avoiding an accident.

 - Prepare in advance when driving in unfamiliar territory: Review maps prior to your trip.
-Pull over if you need to look at a map again or ask for directions.
+Pullover if you need to look at a map again or ask for directions.

 Comparison Shop for Low Rates

 Prices for car insurance will vary from company to company.
-At minimum, you should secure at least three quotes from three different companies when you are shopping for the lowest rates.
+At a minimum, you should secure at least three quotes from three different companies when you are shopping for the lowest rates.
 You should also try a combination of local shopping with insurance companies and online shopping.
 When you shop local, ask coworkers, friends and family for referrals to companies that deal with auto insurance in your area.
 Referrals are a great way to find the lowest rates without spending a lot of time on the phone calling for quotes.

 When you shop online, there are a variety of websites that will generate multiple results from different insurance companies.
 It's easy to compare auto insurance quotes from several insurance companies online.